 aton CentOS and Fedora

 sudo yum install at

-Once the program is installed make sure
+Once the package is installed make sure

-atd, the scheduling daemon is running and set to start on boot:
+atd, the scheduling daemon, is running and set to start on boot:

 sudo systemctl enable --now atd